 Educate everyone in your company about current online threats and how to respond to them.
 When your team knows what to look for, they are far less likely to fall for a scam that could compromise your entire system.
 Make security a shared responsibility, not just an IT problem.

-Create a Solid Backup and Recovery Plan
+Build a Solid Backup and Recovery Plan

 Even with the best security measures, things can still go wrong.
 A file could be accidentally deleted, or a ransomware attack could lock you out of your data.
 That’s why a reliable backup and recovery plan is non-negotiable.
 You should always have secure, separate copies of your most important data.